 Half-Up Space Buns

-Space buns are a '90s throwback that remains eternally cool.
-This half-up style is thoroughly modern.
+Space buns are '90s throwbacks that remain eternally cool, and this half-up style is thoroughly modern.
 Follow Scipioni's tips to get the look:

 - "Create the half-up space buns like two high pigtails using the tiny elastics."